Mizzou engineers who make asphalt are now making hand sanitizer

 Inside the asphalt and pavement lab at Mizzou, the last thing you would think to find is hand sanitizer.

-“We’ve probably made over 600 gallons,” Buttlar said laughing.
+“We’ve probably made over 600 gallons,” Buttlar said.
 “We’ll probably hit a couple thousand gallons before school starts.”

 Buttlar has been a civil engineer for 30 years and said he never thought he would be making hand sanitizer.